 We don’t like waste at the brewery!
 We love shredding used cardboard to re-use as shipping filler (around 99% of our B2C packaging is either recycled or recyclable), we use a heat exchanger to recover energy from one brew and use it in the next and, once we’re done brewing, we send our spent grain just a few minutes up the hill to the cows at Lower Tirinie Farm.

-We don't just make beer...
-Heading for its third vintage year, the annual Wasted Degrees cider has become a much loved local community collaboration.
-Throughout harvest season (late-September to October) the brewery becomes a local hub for collecting apples.
+We don't just make beer... throughout harvest season (late-September to October) the brewery becomes a local hub for collecting apples.
 In 2019 we realised that, like so many parts of the country, our local area had a wealth of apple trees… but a great deal of the fruit was going to waste.
 We put those apples to use, creating delicious cider and feeding local livestock with the remaining pulp.
 In exchange for donating apples, people are offered beer upfront or cider when its ready.
-Together with our community of fans, we’ve saved 4 tonnes of apples so far!
+Together with our community of fans, we’ve saved 9 tonnes of apples so far!
 The harvest is limited, so you'll need to visit the brewery’s Taproom to give it a try.

 Our local area is known for growing berries, but not all of them have the Hollywood appearance that the supermarkets want.
 We rescue this fresh-but-blemished fruit to create things like raspberry porters from time to time.